Health Equity Network grantees

 Project area: Seven-county metro area

 Develop a Community Advisory Board to Harness Community Expertise at the Youth and AIDS Projects (YAP).
 YAP aims to develop a Community Advisory Board with membership from people who represent the communities YAP serves: communities of color, those impacted by HIV, and/or members of the queer community.
 The Community Advisory Board will provide guidance and feedback on YAP programming to ensure that YAP’s services are youth-centered, focused on community advocacy and collaboration, and ensure YAP’s sustainability and growth.
-The Community Advisory Board harnesses community expertise and resilience to identify and mitigate structural and social barriers that foster unequal health outcomes for marginalized groups and works toward EHDI goals by granting more agency and autonomy to communities who experience the greatest risk of HIV, while at the same time providing a formal infrastructure for youth living with HIV to participate in decision-making that affects their healthcare.
+The Community Advisory Board harnesses community expertise and resilience to identify and mitigate structural and social barriers that foster unequal health outcomes for marginalized groups and works toward EHDI goals by granting more agency and autonomy to communities who experience the greatest risk of HIV, while at the same time providing a formal infrastructure for youth living with HIV to participate in decision-making that affects their health care.

 Grantee home location: Faribault